shubhamdangi/Covid-Prayaas/README.md

 * A comprehensive collection of COVID-19 resources across India.
 * Resources curated according to different cities, states and also containing national resources.
-* Providing option to submit a resource and contribute.
+* Providing option to Sign in with Google and submit a resource.
 * Created during the deadly second wave of COVID in India.